 Both MS Teams and Slack rely heavily on these chat rooms.
-Both allow notifications so you know right away if someone mentions you by name in a thread.
-Both tools also allow direct messages, so you can chat with individual co-workers and send them files (or memes, if you prefer).
+Mastering Slack notifications is easy and MS Teams also allows allow notifications so you know right away if someone mentions you by name in a thread.
+MS Teams Both tools also allow direct messages, so you can chat with individual co-workers and send them files (or memes, if you prefer).

 Slack and MS Teams also both let you create conversation threads within a single chatroom.
 No more confusion when you're scrolling through a comment thread trying to figure out who's responding to whom.
 Slack takes this feature one step further, by letting you transfer conversation threads to private conversations as well.
 In addition, Slack lets you add themes to your user interface so that you can see clearly what each chat is about.

 Both MS Teams and Slack allows searching through all chat sessions, putting an end to the nightmare of trying to find one comment among thousands.
 If you've opted for the free version of Slack, however, the search function only applies to the 10,000 most recent messages.

 Microsoft's WhoBot tool helps with search in MS Teams.
 This search bot crawls your entire company intranet to surface the data you're looking for.
 It also helps you access subject matter experts within your organization so you can find the best person for what you're looking for.

 When Slack was initially released, the ability to share content with collaborators was a big deal.
 Now, though, MS Teams has just about caught up.
 Which tool works best for your organization depends on which platform you already use for file sharing.